martintupy/public/docs/traverse.md

 ### Traverse isn't parallel

-traverse is not spawning new threads, every value in `Traversable` is processed sequentially
+traverse is not spawning new threads, every value in `Traverse` is processed sequentially

 ```scala
 import cats.implicits._